-Interestingly, one of the T-Birds in Grease is called Sonny, which is derived from the English word son.
-For Michael Beck to have the same unusual name of Sonny in Xanadu indicates a very special association with the movie Grease.
+Interestingly, one of the T-Birds in Grease is called Sonny, derived from the English word son.
+For Michael Beck to have the same unusual name Sonny in Xanadu indicates an exceptional association with the movie Grease.

 Try and think of any other movie with a character called Sonny in it.
 You probably won’t be able to think of one.
 Well, here I’m pointing out a gang member from the T-Birds and the main male lead in Xanadu with the same unusual name.

 It’s a strong, purposeful link, and it provides a little bit of extra confirmation to the son of Zeus (demigod) storyline in Grease.

 Zeus transformed into a swan to be with Leda in Greek mythology, and Swan appearing in ‘Xanadu’ has similar connotations.

 For Michael Beck to be known as Sonny and Swan in his two big movie roles (pretty much all he’s remembered for in the movie world – not a bad thing) is too much of a coincidence.

 Did Olivia Newton-John want to meet him?
 Did Zeus set this all up?

 Greeks associated the swan with the Greek Muses, which adds even more credence to ‘The Warriors’ and ‘Xanadu’ being purposely related.